JS4-14/Cybersecurity-Portfolio/sigma-rules-cross-platform/README.md

 # Sigma Detection Rulepack

-Vendor based detection rules written in Sigma and validated for cross-platform conversion (Sentinel/KQL, Splunk/SPL).
+Vendor-agnostic detection rules written in Sigma and validated for cross-platform conversion (Sentinel/KQL, Splunk/SPL).
 Each rule is built, converted, and manually trace-through validated.

 ## Why Sigma